cephalization/text2site/README.md

 # text2site
 A tool for formatting plaintext into HTML markup.
 Used on DEABnet! <br>
 To adjust to your website, copy all HTML that comes before the text into initial.html, <br>
-and everything after into final.html!
+and everything after into final.html! <br>
+When creating a DEABnet post, remember to edit initial.html with the appropriate blog title!

 ##REQUIREMENTS -
 * Latest version of Java